 Our intellectual property portfolio consists of over fourteen years of accumulated research and design knowledge and trade secrets.
-We have sought United States ("US") patent protection for many of our ideas related to our ElectriPlast® technologies.
+We have sought United States ("US") patent protection for many of our ideas related to our ElectriPlast[®] technologies.
 Currently, we have filed 117 non-provisional US patent applications, 55 of which have been issued as patents, with 51 of those issued patents not yet expired.
 No assurances can be given that all patent applications will be approved; however, to the extent that patents are not granted, we will continue to attempt to commercialize these technologies without the protection of patents.
 As patents are issued, we will have the exclusive right to use and license the design(s) described in each issued patent for the life of the patent in the US.

 Of the 117 non-provisional applications filed that have not issued as patents, 9 are currently pending, and 53 are no longer pending.
 Integral continues to pursue intellectual property protection through its patent and trademark portfolio while constantly evaluating its filings to judiciously apply resources to our most critical technologies.
 Integral has filed 12 Canadian patent applications, 2 of which have issued, with 10 no longer being active.
 Integral has filed an International patent application, which published on September 25, 2014, claiming features of the Company's capsule.
-Subsequent to the year end the Company filed national stage applications based on this PCT on September 15, 2015 in Canada, Mexico, Brazil, China, Japan, South Korea, Europe, Malaysia, Saudi Arabia, India, Thailand, Philippines, Singapore and Australia.
-On August 10, 2015, the Company also filed new US and PCT patent applications for a Bipolar Plate and Method of Making and Using Same.
+The Company filed national stage applications based on this PCT on September 15, 2015 in Canada, Mexico, Brazil, China, Japan, South Korea, Europe, Malaysia, Saudi Arabia, India, Thailand, Philippines, Singapore and Australia.
+On August 10, 2015, the Company also filed new US and PCT patent applications for a Bipolar Plate and Method of Making and Using Same with a US publication date of November 3, 2016 and a PCT publication date of November 10, 2016.

-Integral has a registered US trademark for ELECTRIPLAST®, a registered US trademark for INTEGRAL (with design)®, and a pending US trademark application for WHERE LIGHTWEIGHTING STARTS TM.
-In addition, Integral has a registered mark for ELECTRIPLAST® in China, Japan, Korea, Europe and Taiwan.
-In addition, Integral has a registered mark for WHERE LIGHTWEIGHTING STARTS ® in Europe, Japan and Korea.
+Integral has a registered US trademark for ELECTRIPLAST[®], a registered US trademark for INTEGRAL (with design)[®], and a registered US trademark application for WHERE LIGHTWEIGHTING STARTS TM.
+In addition, Integral has a registered mark for ELECTRIPLAST[®] in China, Japan, Korea, Europe and Taiwan.
+In addition, Integral has a registered mark for WHERE LIGHTWEIGHTING STARTS [®] in Europe, Japan and Korea.
 These applications and registrations establish rights for the use of these marks in commerce.